 - Ensure property is clean and in a good standard

-If you choose to manage your property yourself and would only like us to find you new tenants that's not a problem at all.
+If you choose to manage your property yourself and would only like us to find you new contract holders that's not a problem at all.
 In addition to the items above, you will also need to consider;

-- Arrange to meet the tenants to gain entry to the property.
+- Arrange to meet the contract holders to gain entry to the property.

-- Provide an in-depth inventory and schedule of condition (you'll need to include photographs) - you and your tenants will need to sign this and keep a copy each.
+- Provide an in-depth inventory and schedule of condition (you'll need to include photographs) - you and your contract holders will need to sign this and keep a copy each.
 (Must be done within 14 days)

-- You must register their deposit and inform tenants where this is being held.
+- You must register their deposit and inform contract holders where this is being held.

-- Provide the tenant written procedures telling them whom to contact if there is an emergency or maintenance issues.
+- Provide the contract holder written procedures telling them whom to contact if there is an emergency or maintenance issues.

 - Ensure all safety certificates are updated.

-- Issue your tenants a section 21 notice to end the tenancy (2 x months notice)
+- Issue your contract holders a section 21 notice to end the standard occupation (2 x months notice)

 - Remember to tell us at least a month in advance to re-advertise the property.

-- Arrange closing inspections with tenants and notify both tenants and the deposit scheme of any deductions from the deposit.
+- Arrange closing inspections with contract holders and notify both contract holders and the deposit scheme of any deductions from the deposit.